philrmass/vim-config/README.md

 * Copy home_vimrc to your home directory
 * Rename it to \_vimrc on Windows or .vimrc on Linux
 * Edit the path in myvim to match the location of the cloned directory
+* Open Vim.
+Run :PlugInstall to install the vim-plug plugins

 ## Known Bugs